 The interconnect duct bank shall be identified as a conduit bank.
 Conduit callouts shall individually list each conduit and indicate which cables should be installed in that conduit.
-An interconnect cable conduit bank typical for each configuration shall be provided.
+An interconnect cable conduit bank typical for each configuration shall be provided on the interconnect plan sheets.
 One typical per each conduit bank cross-section shall be used.
+Cable shall be installed in the conduits in such a manner as to maintain the same relative position throughout a run (for example: if a cable is in the bottom east conduit at one end of a run, it shall be in the bottom east conduit the remainder of that run).

 Station numbers and/or symbol markers are to be used to denote the limits of a particular conduit bank configuration.
 The cross section shall illustrate which cables are located in which conduits, the trench width and depth, encasement width and depth, and the direction viewed.
 Sizes of conduits other than the primary (interconnect) conduits shall be identified on the typicals.
 Conduit bank typicals shall conform to the requirements detailed in the City of Columbus Standard Construction Drawings 4000 and 4001.